tay-lab/Prox-seq/README.md

 # Software for Prox-seq

 Prox-seq is a single-cell sequencing assay developed by Tay Lab at the University of Chicago.
 Prox-seq can be used to obtain gene expression profile and protein proximity information from single cells.
-There are two modes of operation for Prox-seq, one based on Drop-seq and one based on Smart-seq2.
-However, Prox-seq can be used with any poly-A-based single-cell RNA sequencing techniques.
+There are two modes of operation for Prox-seq, one is droplet-based (eg, Drop-seq) Drop-seq and one is plate-based (eg, Smart-seq2).
+Prox-seq can readily be used with any poly-A-based single-cell RNA sequencing techniques.

 #### PLA alignment